BUSINESS MANAGER BOB WARD

 IBEW Founders Scholarship – For all IBEW Members (not dependents)

 The IBEW Founders’ Scholarship honors the dedicated wiremen and linemen who organized the International Brotherhood of Electrical Workers on November 28, 1981.
 Each year the officers of the IBEW are pleased to offer its working members scholarships on a competitive basis.
 It is hoped that the awards will not only contribute to the personal development of our members but also steward the electrical industry that our founders envisioned.
 The award is for $200 per semester credit hour at any accredited college or university toward an associate’s, bachelors or postgraduate degree in an approved field.
 The maximum distribution is $24,000 per person over a period not to exceed eight years.

-Active Brother Roberto Clark, he was a 35-year member and 59 years of age.
+Retired Brother Kenneth Kinder card no. D220529 was a 38 year member and 92 years of age.

 SACRAMENTO MEMBERSHIP MEETINGS – 1st Wednesdays @ 6PM – 10240 Systems Parkway, Sacramento 95827

 CIVIL SERVICE UNIT MEETING – Quarterly on the 3RD Thursdays of January, April, July & October at the Hall.
-NEXT QUARTERLY CIVIL SERVICE MEETING Thursday April 15th @ 5:00PM – Note: five (5) members needed to have a quorum.
+NEXT QUARTERLY CIVIL SERVICE MEETING Thursday April 20th @ 5:00PM – Note: Five (5) members needed to have a quorum.